geeqib23/portofolio/posts/Using useContext with useReducer.md

 ---
 title: Using useContext with useReducer - a powerful and efficient way of managing global states
 date: 16 June 2021
-description: After reading this, you wont have to manually pass props in your react app again and again and question your existence!
+description: This article teaches a better way of managing and passing state in your complex reac app so you dont have to pass it down the components as props again and again.
 ---

 In this read, you'll learn dealing with states in your large React app in a better way.
-You wont have to manually pass props in your again and again and question your existence!
+You wont have to manually pass props in your again and again!

 [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook when combined with the [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) hook, provides us a structured and efficient way of managing and passing state values around your app.
 Also, if you haven't heard of these hooks, I would advise you to go through them before reading further.

 Lemme show you how to do it with a practical example.

 ### Defining our useReducer

 Let's suppose that we need two state variables in our highest level component in `App.js` - a `user` object with two properties, `name` and `email` and a `loginStatus`boolean variable.

 We'll use useReducer to store and manage them.